About this project

 Other tags out there have made some serious sacrifices to decrease the size of the tag.
 As you make the tag smaller, battery life decreases considerably - one tag has a battery that is not user replaceable and must be returned to the manufacturer for replacement!
 Hardly cost-effective or convenient.

 Making the tag too small also makes the buzzer feeble.
 The buzzer is probably the best way of locating your device.

 We have also included an NFC (Near Field Communication) and QR Code.
 If someone finds your item but does not have the latest Bluetooth, they can 'tap' or 'scan' the tag to receive instructions on how to contact us and you.

 Pledge $20 or more

 100 backers All gone!

 Early bird special!!
 Get your very own GearTag to keep track of your gear.
-Pick any color you like as long as it's orange!Estimated delivery:Add $10 USD to ship outside the US
+Pick any color you like as long as it's orange!Estimated delivery:Ships anywhere in the world

 Get your very own GearTag to keep track of your gear.
-Pick any color you like as long as it's orange!Estimated delivery:Add $10 USD to ship outside the US
+Pick any color you like as long as it's orange!Estimated delivery:Ships anywhere in the world

 Family pack.
 Get four GearTags to keep track of your gear.
 Pick any color you like as long as it's orange.
-Each tag can be paired with the same smartphone, or different ones.Estimated delivery:Add $20 USD to ship outside the US
+Each tag can be paired with the same smartphone, or different ones.Estimated delivery:Ships anywhere in the world

 - (30 days)